Pioneering bamboo architect and sustainable designer

 What accomplishment are you most proud of?

 I’ve become a voice for how nature can come through us to make the future wonderful.
 IBUKU structures capture people’s hearts; they experience possibility and delight, and something opens up for them about how the world can be.
 The spaces themselves are designed to inspire brilliant thoughts.
 Design must be focused on people; we are motivated by ourselves, but design often gets caught up in aesthetics and style above goodness.
-The thing is, beauty only matters when it forever supports Earth as our home.
 We’ve been able to shift the world’s thinking about bamboo.
 In just a decade we’ve revealed the potential of an ancient forgotten material.
 If we’ve been able, essentially, to create castles out of grass, then what else is possible?

 What impact have you made in Bali?